omarceloribeiro/spfxblazorwebpart/README.md

 ## Know Issues

-* page url has to finish with / in order to work the routes in blazor app
+* webppart must be added to a page different from homee and the url has to finish with / in order to work the routes in blazor app. ex: /SitePages/app.aspx/
 * blazor app is not loaded when the page is in edit mode
 * blazor app has to be deployed to siteassets library